Pediatric Eye Care

 Schedule Comprehensive Eye Exams for Kids Every Two Years

 If at 6 months the child’s eyes appear to be developing normally that does not mean that your child will not require eye care or examination later on.
 It is recommended that even children with no diagnosed eye conditions get a full eye exam every two years to track progress and development.
 Definitely before entering kindergarten, around five years old, each child should have an assessment.
 This is because good vision is so intrinsically associated with school success, and identifying a problem in your child’s vision as he or she enters school will ensure that difficulties in school do not arise out of an eye-related issue, especially if treatment was possible.

-What Is Done During Pediatric Eye Exam
+What Is Done During an Eye Exam for Children?

 Babies have developed vision by three or four months of age, and so testing can begin then for the basic vision functions.
 Generally at the six month eye exam an optometrist will test for three things: pupil response, fixate and follow, and preferential looking.
 The test for pupil response is to see if the child’s pupils dilate and shrink appropriately when introduced to different levels of light.
 By the time a child is three months old he or she should be able to focus on an object and follow its movement, which an eye doctor will test for to ensure that the eyes are strong and working together.
 Preferential looking tests the normal reactions and functions of the eyes, using blank cards and patterned cards to attract the child’s eyes to the patterns.
 If any of these tests appear abnormal, it may be a sign that further examination and treatment is necessary.